This location has multiple holiday properties

 Although the gite has central heating throughout, there is a large wood burner to give you a nice cosy fire in the evening or when the weather is cool.

-A double bed and plenty of storage for clothes and luggage
+Either a pair of twin beds or a large king sized bed and plenty of storage for clothes and luggage

 The large wet-room style shower room has space for a wheelchair if required and a non-slip floor.